GPAjay/Imperial_Executive_Education_Capstone2026/BBO_Modelcard.md

-# Model Card — BBO Strategy
+# Model Card — BBO Optimisation Strategy

+A model card documenting the optimisation *approach* used in this capstone (not a trained predictive model).
+Follows the model-card framework: overview, intended use, details, performance, assumptions and limitations, ethical considerations.

+---

 ## Overview

 - **Name**: Hybrid Surrogate–Diagnostic BBO Strategy
-- **Type**: Sequential black-box optimization with dual-surrogate ensemble (Gaussian Process + SVR), per-dimension diagnostic, and calibration-aware human-in-the-loop decision making.
+- **Type**: Sequential black-box optimisation combining a dual-surrogate ensemble (Gaussian Process + SVR), a per-dimension gradient diagnostic, and calibration-aware human-in-the-loop decision-making.
-- **Version**: Capstone implementation v1.
+- **Version**: Capstone implementation, 13 rounds (v1).
+- **Objective**: Maximise the output of each of eight unknown functions within a fixed query budget.

 ## Intended use

 ### Suitable for

-- Sequential optimization of expensive black-box functions where each query is costly relative to the surrogate fit.
+- Sequential optimisation of expensive black-box functions, where each evaluation is costly relative to the surrogate fit.
-- Small-data, low-budget settings with tens of queries, low-to-moderate dimensionality (2D–8D).
+- Small-data, low-budget settings — tens of queries, low-to-moderate dimensionality (2D–8D).
-- Methodological exercises in surrogate-driven optimization.
-- Settings where human-in-the-loop judgment is permitted alongside the acquisition function.
+- Situations where human judgment is permitted alongside an acquisition function.
+- Methodological learning and teaching of surrogate-driven optimisation.

 ### Use cases to avoid

-- High-dimensional optimization (>10D) without methodological changes.
+- High-dimensional optimisation (>10D) without methodological changes.
 - Settings requiring formal global-optimality guarantees.
-- For functions with high noise variance relative to signal, the calibration heuristic for this strategy breaks down.
+- Functions with high noise variance relative to signal — the calibration-trust heuristic that anchors this strategy degrades.
-- Statistical comparison against industrial-grade BBO methods (e.g. TuRBO, HEBO).
-Sample sizes here are far too small for such comparisons to be valid.
+- Statistical benchmarking against industrial BBO methods (e.g. TuRBO, HEBO); the sample sizes here are far too small for valid comparison.
-- Production deployment as an autonomous optimizer and the human-in-loop feedback step is structural to the strategy.
+- Fully autonomous production deployment — the human-in-the-loop step is structural to the strategy, not an optional add-on.

 ## Details — strategy evolution

-The strategy evolved drastically across rounds.
-Three broad phases:
+The strategy evolved substantially over the campaign, through three broad phases.

-### Rounds 1–4 (Initial Exploration)
+### Phase 1 — Exploration (early rounds)

-Coarse exploration using the initial dataset's GP fit.
-Submissions were driven primarily by GP-UCB/EI within a small search radius, with little per-function specialization yet.
-Multiple functions remained flat or negative at this stage.
+Coarse exploration from the seed data, driven mainly by expected-improvement search within a small radius, with little per-function specialisation.
+Several functions stayed flat or negative at this stage.

-### Rounds 5–7 (Regime Detection)
+### Phase 2 — Regime detection (middle rounds)

-Recognition that the functions occupied distinct regimes such as smooth-gradient, noisy, multimodal, bracketed-peak, accelerating, volatile, steady-gain, broad-plateau.
-Realization that one strategy could not fit all.
-Per-function customization began: step sizes, candidate patterns, and override logic were tailored to each function's observed behaviour.
+Recognition that the eight functions occupied distinct regimes — smooth-gradient, noisy, multimodal, bracketed-peak, accelerating, volatile, steady-gain, broad-plateau — and that no single strategy fit all of them.
+Per-function customisation began: step sizes, candidate patterns, and override logic tailored to each function's observed behaviour.

-### Rounds 8–11 (Model-data interplay)
+### Phase 3 — Model–data interplay and clustering diagnostics (late rounds)

-Per-dimension nudge tests are systematically used to surface local gradients independent of the GP-EI recommendation.
-GP-EI was submitted only when its own predicted mean exceeded the current best (the "untrust rule").
-Manual overrides became routine when the diagnostics contradicted the principled candidate list.
-Reflection highlighted which assumptions had been validated by data, which had failed, and how to calibrate decision making per function.
+Per-dimension nudge tests were used systematically to surface local gradients independent of the acquisition function.
+Expected-improvement candidates were submitted only when the GP's own predicted mean at the candidate exceeded the current best (the "untrust rule").
+K-means clustering was introduced as a diagnostic to characterise the search space per function — separating high-value regions from exploration scatter, confirming multimodality where present, and (crucially) revealing which dimensions had never been varied inside the best region.
+Manual overrides became routine and evidence-driven.

 ### Key techniques

-1. **Gaussian Process regression** with kernel-and-alpha grid search (Matern ν=0.5/1.5/2.5, RBF; alpha 1e-8 to 1e-1) and per-dimension length-scale fitting.
+1. **Gaussian Process regression** — kernel-and-alpha grid search (Matérn ν = 0.5 / 1.5 / 2.5 and RBF; alpha 1e-8 to 1e-1), selecting
+   by log marginal likelihood, with per-dimension length scales.
-2. **SVR regression** with C / gamma / epsilon grid search as a secondary surrogate to cross-check the GP.
+2. **SVR regression** — C / gamma / epsilon grid search as a secondary surrogate to cross-check the GP (and to detect when a surrogate is structurally unable to fit a function).
-3. **Per-dimension nudge test** — small symmetric perturbations from the current best to map local gradient direction and magnitude.
+3. **Per-dimension nudge test** — small symmetric perturbations from the current best, mapping local gradient direction and magnitude.
-4. **GP-EI acquisition** with bounded search radius around the current best (typically ±0.05 to ±0.2).
+4. **EI acquisition** — bounded-radius expected-improvement search (typically ±0.05 to ±0.2 around the current best).
-5. **Manual candidate generation** reflecting the round's working hypothesis (e.g. "continue x5 gradient", "test untested dimension", "fine-tune known peak").
+5. **Manual candidate generation** — points encoding the round's working hypothesis.
-6. **Calibration-aware trust rule** — only follow the surrogate when its prediction at the current best is accurate to within a function-specific tolerance.
+6. **Calibration-trust rule** — follow the surrogate only when its prediction at the current best is accurate to within a function-specific tolerance; scale boldness inversely with that error.
+7. **K-means clustering diagnostics** — per-function cluster characterisation (with silhouette selection and, for volatile functions, an auxiliary output-volatility metric) to distinguish converged peaks from noise and to expose sampling gaps.

 ## Performance

 ### Metrics

-- **Per-function final best y**, compared to the initial dataset's best.
+- **Per-function best output**, versus the seed data's best.
-- **GP calibration error at the current best** — distance between GP prediction and observed y, used as a trust signal.
+- **GP calibration error at the current best** — the gap between GP prediction and observed value, used directly as a trust signal.
-- **Number of new-best wins per function** across all rounds.
+- **New-best wins per function** across the campaign.
-- **Gain-per-round trajectory** — used to distinguish accelerating regimes, steady regimes, and diminishing-returns regimes.
+- **Gain-per-round trajectory** — used to distinguish accelerating, steady, and diminishing-returns regimes.

-### Summary (qualitative)
+### Summary of outcomes

-- All eight functions showed at least one new best across rounds.
-- Functions with smooth surrogate fits (calibration error < 1%) yielded emergent gains when bold steps were taken, including the project's largest single-round percentage gain.
+- Every function improved on its seed-data best at least once during the campaign; the final round alone produced four new bests.
+- On smooth, well-calibrated functions (calibration error well under 1%), bold multi-dimensional moves produced the largest emergent gains — including a single-round improvement of roughly +85% on one function by testing an unexplored boundary, and a bold acquisition-driven move on another that gained ~+19% mid-campaign and a further ~+39% when the same validated pattern was re-applied in the final round.
-- At least one function reached a clear noise floor by R10, with subsequent rounds confirming convergence rather than producing gains.
+- Several functions reached a clear noise floor mid-to-late campaign;
+  subsequent rounds confirmed convergence rather than producing gains.
+- On the most volatile function, a restrained minimal-step approach finally beat a long-standing best in the last round — a reminder that patience can outperform aggressive probing on noisy landscapes.
-- Two functions showed monotonic surrogate-model improvement (rising marginal likelihood) while y gains decayed to noise — a case of model confidence and remaining headroom moving independently.
+- At least one function showed monotonically rising model confidence (log marginal likelihood climbing round over round) while actual gains decayed to noise — a clean demonstration that model confidence and remaining headroom are independent.
-- One function exhibited persistent surrogate miscalibration (>5% error) across multiple rounds, where no probe strategy reliably improved on the running best.
+- One function exhibited persistent surrogate miscalibration (GP error well above 5%) throughout; there, no probe strategy reliably beat the running best, and the correct response was to minimise step size and distrust the model.

 ### Failure modes observed

-- Multi-dimensional GP-EI recommendations into combinations of known-bad coordinates (early-round losses).
+- Multi-dimensional acquisition recommendations that extrapolated into combinations of known-bad coordinates (early-round losses, and a notable mid-campaign loss when a candidate crossed into the valley between two modes of a bimodal function).
-- Per-dimension nudge predictions off by several percentage points at fine resolution on higher-dimensional functions.
+- Per-dimension nudge predictions off by several percent at fine resolution on the higher-dimensional functions.
-- Surrogate models are structurally unable to fit a function (SVR on the function with the widest y-range).
+- A surrogate structurally unable to fit a function — SVR consistently hallucinated on the widest-output-range functions and had to be ignored there.

 ## Assumptions and limitations

 ### Assumptions

-1. **Calibration error at the current best predicts trustworthiness elsewhere on the surface** Verified on smooth functions; failed on at least one volatile function.
+1. **Calibration error at the current best predicts trustworthiness elsewhere.** Held on smooth functions; failed on at least one volatile function.
-3. **Single-dimension moves are safer than multi-dimension moves on noisy or volatile functions** Generally true, with a notable counter-example where a well-calibrated GP-EI multi-dim move paid off.
+2. **Single-dimension moves are safer than multi-dimension moves on noisy/volatile functions.** Generally true — with a notable counter-example where a well-calibrated multi-dimensional move paid off handsomely.
-5. **The per-dimension nudge test surfaces all locally relevant gradients** Worked on most functions, failed on at least one with sharp peaks at sub-step resolution.
+3. **The per-dimension nudge test surfaces all locally relevant gradients.** Worked on most functions; missed a sharp peak that lived below the nudge resolution on one.
-7. **"Irrelevant dimension" classifications from the GP are real properties of the function.**
-   May actually reflect insufficient variation in sampling, not a genuine flat axis.
+4. **The GP's "irrelevant dimension" classifications are real.** They may instead reflect insufficient sampling variation, not a genuinely flat axis.

 ### Limitations

 1. Sample efficiency degrades sharply with dimensionality.
-2. Sampling distribution is exploitation-biased.
-Large fractions of the search space remain unsampled.
+2. The sampling distribution is exploitation-biased; large regions stay unsampled.
-3. No formal global-optimality test is performed.
-The "function is at peak" conclusion is local-only.
+3. No formal global-optimality test is performed — "at peak" conclusions are local only.
-4. The calibration heuristic is applied uniformly across all eight functions, even though calibration behaviour varies per function.
+4. The calibration heuristic is applied uniformly even though calibration behaviour varies markedly per function.
-5. Statistical claims about strategy effectiveness are not possible from this sample size.
+5. Sample sizes are too small for statistical claims about strategy effectiveness.

 ## Ethical considerations

 ### Transparency

-- Every submission has an associated rationale record and a strategy comment in the code.
-- The audit trail makes the strategy reproducible.
-A reviewer with the data, scripts, and reflections can reconstruct each submission and its reasoning chain.
+- Every submission has a recorded rationale and a strategy note in the code, so a reviewer with the data, scripts, and reflections can reconstruct each decision.
-- The weakest point in the audit trail is the human-override justification, is not reproducible in all cases.
+- The weakest point in the audit trail is the human-override justification, which is not captured with full rigour in every case.

 ### Reproducibility

-- Grid searches, kernel choices, and candidate generations are deterministic given the dataset and random seed.
+- Grid searches, kernel choices, and candidate generation are deterministic given the dataset and random seed.
-- Human-in-the-loop decisions require contextual reasoning to be captured  alongside the submission for full reproducibility.
-Improving this documentation discipline would benefit any reader trying to repeat the work.
+- Human-in-the-loop decisions depend on contextual reasoning that must be recorded alongside the submission for full reproducibility;
+  strengthening that discipline is the clearest improvement available.

-### Real-world Adaptation
+### Real-world adaptation

-- The strategy generalizes to other small-data BBO settings, but the calibration heuristic must be re-validated per function rather than transferred blindly.
+- The approach generalises to other small-data BBO settings, but the calibration heuristic must be re-validated per function, not transferred blindly.
-- Decisions on one function do not predict the same decision payoff on another; Emergent gains are function-specific and cannot be assumed.
+- Payoffs are function-specific: a bold move that succeeded on one function is not evidence it will succeed on another.
-- The approach does NOT produce a generalizable model.
-Each function's surrogate is local to its query distribution and not deployable outside the sampled neighbourhoods.
+- The approach does not produce a reusable predictive model — each surrogate is local to its query distribution and is not deployable outside the sampled neighbourhoods.

-## Reflection on the model card.
+## Reflection on this model card

-This card covers the necessary categories at a level appropriate for a learning project.
-Additional detail intentionally omitted: per-function numerical y trajectories, specific kernel-alpha winners per round, and wall-clock runtimes.
+This card covers the categories at a depth appropriate for a learning project.
+Per-function numerical trajectories, per-round kernel/alpha winners, and wall-clock runtimes are intentionally omitted; they live in the data logs and would add length without changing the methodological picture.
+For a production system, the human-override reasoning would need to be logged more formally — that is the single change that would most improve the card's usefulness.